iv-org/documentation/docs/installation.md

 ## Hardware requirements

-Running Invidious requires at least 512MB of free RAM (so ~2G installed on the system), as long as the is restarted regularly, as recommended in the post-install configuration.
+Running Invidious requires at least 512MB of free RAM (so ~2G installed on the system), as long as it is restarted regularly, as recommended in the post-install configuration.
 Public instances should ideally have at least 4GB of RAM, 2vCPU, a 200 mbps link and 20TB of traffic (no data cap/unlimited traffic is preferred).

 Compiling Invidious requires at least 2.5GB of free RAM (We recommend to have at least 4GB installed).
 If you have less (e.g on a cheap VPS) you can setup a SWAP file or partition, so the combined amount is >= 4GB.